apocalyptech/advmap/README.md

 `Ctrl-V` somewhere else would cause the three rooms to be pasted "around" the spot you're hovering, as shown in the screenshot.
 Any connections and groups which the rooms share will be included in the paste activity.

+The app also supports undo/redo, with a current undo depth of 30 actions.
+The one limitation is that using the "Game Edit" dialog (where your collection of maps can be altered) will reset the Undo history.

 Controls while highlighting an empty spot on the map: